landonturner/lturner.net/source/blog/creating-a-blog.md

 using readily available open source code and am using a third party for hosting.
 I'm not a savage!

+As a note, the github is a living repo, and these files are subject to change.
+Some already have!

 ## Requirements

 This is going to be a blog, so obviously it needs to have different pages for